Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 And he's referring to those who defend it as, quote, clowns.

-Meanwhile, the Democrat side of things, they're calling any change to the current Obamacare bill, Trump care, saying Republicans must own it, and that really eventually all that's going to happen here is, as Senator Schumer says, they're gonna make America sick again.
+Meanwhile, the Democrat side of things, they're calling any change to the current Obamacare bill Trump care, saying Republicans must own it, and that really, eventually, all that's going to happen here is, as Senator Schumer says, they're going to make America sick again.

 Oh, so clever.